buildwithgrove/path/docusaurus/docs/develop/envoy/introduction.md

 ### Remote gRPC Auth Server

-The `Remote gRPC Server` is responsible for providing the `Go External Auth Server` with data on which endpoints are authorized to use the PATH service.
+The `Remote gRPC Server` is responsible for providing the `External Auth Server` with data on which endpoints are authorized to use the PATH service.

 :::info
 The implementation of the remote gRPC server is up to the Gateway operator but PADS is provided as a functional implementation for most users.